-Warning: This is a really new thing and there are two problems that currently make this a less than ideal money-making opportunity:
+There are two problems that currently make this a less than ideal money-making opportunity:

-- Not enough people know about it: there aren’t that many users so unless you are flying one of the routes that a company has really nailed down, it’s not that likely you’ll find a match for your trip.
+- Not enough people know about it.
+There aren’t that many users so unless you are flying one of the routes that a company has really nailed down, it’s not that likely you’ll find a match for your trip.

 What is Crowdsourced Delivery?